Masarah

 Van Eyck, PhD

-After earning a doctorate in colonial French history from McGill University, Masarah returned to her hometown of Madison, WI to serve as an editor for the Wisconsin Historical Society.
+After earning a doctorate in colonial French history from McGill University, Masarah returned to her hometown of Madison, WI to serve as an editor at the Wisconsin Historical Society.
 There, she fell in love with publications, communications and, well, even copy editing (or “copyediting,” if you prefer).

 Today, Masarah does what she loves most — providing writing, editing and publicity services to help leaders and organizations tell their best stories.